lunardoggo/StartOptions/README.md

         return new ApplicationStartOptions(groups, grouplessOptions);
     }

-Set the logic for printing help-pages inside of `PrintHelpPage`:
+Set the logic for printing help-pages inside of `PrintHelpPage`.
+You can use the predefined class `ConsoleHelpPrinter` or define your own method of displaying a help page to your user:

     protected override void PrintHelpPage(StartOptionParserSettings settings, IEnumerable<HelpOption> helpOptions, IEnumerable<StartOptionGroup> groups, IEnumerable<StartOption> grouplessOptions)
     {